platzky/platzky/README.md

 2. Copy `config-template.yml` to your project directory and fill it with your data.
 3. Run `flask --app "platzky.platzky:create_app(config_path='PATH_TO_YOUR_CONFIG_FILE')`

-For details check Makefile.
+## Example

-g
+For examples check e2e tests in `tests/e2e` directory and Makefile.